scionproto/scion/doc/dev/run.rst

 The scripts support two different process orchestrators as "backends":

 - `supervisor <http://supervisord.org/>`_.
 This is the default and a bit more light-weight.
 Packets are sent over the loopback interface.
-- `docker-compose <https://docs.docker.com/compose/>`_.
+- `docker compose <https://docs.docker.com/compose/>`_.
 Runs individual processes in separate containers connected with docker network bridges.
 Only this mode supports running a "SCION-IP gateway".

-Before attempting to use the docker-compose mode, be sure to build the necessary docker images with:
+Before attempting to use the docker compose mode, be sure to build the necessary docker images with:
 .. code-block:: bash

    make docker-images